About IRIS UAS

 IRIS UAS can also be deployed as a server-based component of an integrated operations centre

 Intuitive, Touch-Driven Control

-The IRIS UAS platform is built around an innovative, touch-driven user interface that allows operators to easily visualize and manage multiple data feeds.
+The IRIS UAS airspace awareness is built around an innovative, touch-driven user interface that allows operators to easily visualize and manage multiple data feeds.
 Live mission and aeronautical data can be displayed as user-customizable layers on 2D and 3D maps, while additional data feeds from cameras and other sensors are shown as a series of small “display cards” within the interface.
 Users can swap the displays by simply dragging display cards into the main viewing area.
 UAS operators can control the pan, zoom, and tilt of the operational picture with multi-touch gestures, or simply set the map to follow their ownship position from a variety of preconfigured perspectives.

 Cloud Integration for Data and Reporting